Jackson Martínez: 2013–14 season

-In the 2013 Supertaça Cândido de Oliveira, Martínez scored the second goal in a 3–0 victory against Vitória de Guimarães at the Estádio Municipal de Aveiro, claiming his second Portuguese SuperCup in a row.
+In the 2013 Supertaça Cândido de Oliveira, Martínez scored the second goal in a 3–0 victory against Vitória de Guimarães at the Estádio Municipal de Aveiro, claiming his second Portuguese Supercup in a row.

 In the opening league match against Vitória de Setúbal on 18 August, Martínez scored the third goal in a 3–1 win.
 He continued the season in excellent form, adding four more goals in the next four matchdays.
 On 6 October, he scored a double against recently promoted Arouca in a win by the same score.
 He scored the only goal of the game in the Europa League round of 16 first leg against Napoli on 13 March, and Porto eventually qualified to the next round by winning 3–2 on aggregate.
 On 19 January 2014, Martínez scored his 50th goal in all competitions for Porto in a 3–0 win over Vitória.
-On 6 April, he scored a double, including a penalty, in a 3–1 victory against Académica.
+On 6 April, he scored a double, including a penalty and an assist, in a 3–1 victory against Académica.
 He ended up being the league's top scorer for the second consecutive season with 20 goals, becoming the first player to be top scorer for two consecutive seasons since Mario Jardel from 1997 to 2000 in the process.